Sifyrena/PyUL_NBody/README.md

 To evolve a rigid N body particle ensemble and a mesh-based ULDM cluster in time, against an non-expanding background, with flexible settings, good energy-conservation, and easy expandability.

-The main numerical routine is currently capable of generating
+The main integrator is currently capable of generating

-* N body position and velocity state vectors
+* N body position and velocity state vectors, and
-* ULDM density, gravitational field strength, momentum, angular momentum, and energy
+* ULDM density, gravitational field strength, momentum, angular momentum, and energy.

+While the supplied auxillary functions can also produce

+* System energy and entropy,
+* N body orbital properties, and
+* Estimates of dynamical friction force and related timescales.

 A guide on how to save and process these files will be included in the later section.